dgraph-io/dgraph/wiki/content/graphql/directives/index.md

 ### @secret

-`@secret`directive used to store secret information, it gets encrypted and the stored in the Database
+`@secret` directive is used to store secret information, it gets encrypted and the stored in the Database

 Reference: [Password Type](/graphql/schema/#password-type)